jaykhan-dev/jkvp/docs/work/uiux/appreci.md

 2. Choose the items to be sent as a gift
 3. Find the person either through email or their name if they are already in the database
 4. Recipient can redeem a gift card or get the gift delivered to their address

-## Technology
-I used Vue JS to build the landing page.
-By hosting the site on Netlify, it loads quickly and the user experience feels smoother.

-The company uses WordPress for the main site where the customer can sign up, and a Shopify store to sell their products.

 ## Main competitor